alexkitrum/social-veterinary/README.md

 # Documentation

 ## User Features
-According an initiat requirements, the application provides functionality where surgeons can manage their customers and pets.
+According to initiat requirements, the application provides functionality where surgeons can manage their customers and pets.

 ### View list of people
 Page where user can see a list of all customers with information about their pets.